 - Filed a Charge of Discrimination;

 - Filed as lawsuit alleging employment discrimination or harassment; or

 - Testified, assisted, or participated in an investigation, proceeding, or hearing under this Act.

 If you would like to learn more about your rights to be free from employment discrimination, harassment, or retaliation on the basis of your military status, contact Brian J Graber LLC, a USERRA lawyer at (312) 291-4648 for a free consultation.

 USERRA DISCRIMINATION CLAIMS

-USERRA, 38 U.S.C. §4311(a) makes it an unlawful employment action for employers to discriminate against a person who is a member of, applies to be a member of, performs, has performed, applies to preform, or has an obligation to perform service in a uniformed service by doing any of the following:
+USERRA, 38 U.S.C. §4311(a) makes it an unlawful employment action for employers to discriminate against a person who is a member of, applies to be a member of, performs, has performed, applies to perform, or has an obligation to perform service in a uniformed service by doing any of the following:

 - Denying initial employment;